SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Amir-Kaidarov.md

 ### About

-Professional: mobile development, data science, ai, math.
-General: basketball, boxing, fencing, learning languages, and anything that would give me an adrenaline rush
+Wasn't there an easier question than that?

 ### Why Do I Want To Be a SASE Mentor?

+Asking myself the same question.

+### Career Goals

 Have a preference for the commercial software engineering at the moment, but also interested in research.
 Plan to get a Master's or PhD for fun in Economics, Physics, or Math.

-### Career Goals

-Asking myself the same question.

 ### Co-ops